 The first mechanical clock is thought to have been brought to Japan by the Spanish missionary Francisco Xavier.
 Hoping to receive permission to preach in Japan, he presented the clock in 1551 as a gift to Ōuchi Yoshitaka (1507-1551), the daimyo of Suo (present-day Yamaguchi Prefecture). (from Ōuchi Yoshitaka's journal)

-The oldest clock in existence today is a table clock presented by the Spanish king, Philip III, to Tokugawa Ieyasu in 1612.
-It is preserved at Kunōzan Tōshōgū shrine in Shizuoka City.
 These imported mechanical clocks had a huge influence on the development of Karakuri dolls.
 A particularly important figure is Sukezaemon Tsuda, who used the knowledge he gained from repairing these clocks to construct the first Japanese mechanical clock.

 The first mechanical clock was made by Sukezaemon Masayuki.
 He was a member of the Sukezaemon Tsuda family, who were employed by the Owari clan for generations as watchmakers and blacksmiths.
 According to records kept by the Tsuda family, Masayuki manufactured the clock in 1598.
 After repairing a damaged mechanical clock which Tokugawa Ieyasu had received as a present from Korea, he constructed an identical clock and offered it to the shogun.
 This took place 47 years after Francisco Xavier brought the first mechanical clock to Japan.